abernethyb/dewey/README.md

 ##### Public Library:

 The "Public Library" view contains a list of items that are available for checkout.
 In this section, users will only be able to see items that do not belong to them.
+Users can search for items by category, geographic location, owner, or item name.
 Items can have three different statuses.

   - Available items:
     - These item cards contain basic information about the item an can be checked out.

   - Checked-out items:
-    - these items contain basic infromation about the item as well as a due date for the item.
+    - These items contain basic infromation about the item as well as a due date for the item.
 The appearance will be "faded out" and the items are not able to be checked out.

   - Items awaiting checkout approval:
+    - These items are essentially the same as Checked-out items, except the due date is replaced with "Awaiting owner approval".

+##### Your Library

+The "Your Library" view contains a list of items that only the owner user can see.
+The item cards are essentially the same as those of the public Library, except they can be edited or deleted.

+- Adding a new item:
+  - This view contains a form to add a new item.
+  - Fill in as much information as possible for the item.
+  - Item Name and category are required.
+  - Click the "submit" button at the bottom of the form.

+##### Other Views

+- Home:
+  - The home view is a consolidation of all other views.

+- Items you're currently Lending:
+  - This is a list of all items that a user is currently lending to other users.
+Items in this view contain a due date as well as basic information about the borrower.
+Items in this view also contain a message field whereby the owner can contact the borrower.

+- Requests:
+  - This is a sub-section of "Items you're currently lending".
+These item cards contain buttons for the owner to either approve or decline a request to borrow the item.
+If the owner clicks approve, a checkout and due date will be generated and the item will be marked as "checked-out" in the public library.
+If the user clicks the declind button, the borrower will be notified and the item will be made available again in the public library.

+- Items you're currently borrowing:
+Once the user clicks the "request checkout" button on an item in the public library, they will be navigated to this view.
+These items are essentially the inverse of "Items you're currently lending".
+There are two types of items here and an affordance to message the owner.
+  - If an item is awaiting approval, it will be marked as such.
+There is a button to cancel the request.
+If the owner has declined the request, the item will be marked as Declined here and the user can hide the item from view.
+  - If the checkout has been approved by the owner, then the item will contain a due date and a "return" button.
+Once the borrower clicks the return button, the item will be marked as available in the "public library" view.

-- Checking an item out
+#### Checking an item out

 <!-- ## Checkout flow: